accelio/JXIO/README.md

 <h1>JXIO</h1>

-JXIO is Java API over Accelio.
+JXIO is Java API over AccelIO (C library).</br>
+AccelIO (http://www.accelio.org/) is a high-performance asynchronous reliable messaging and RPC library optimized for hardware acceleration.
+RDMA and TCP/IP transport are implemented, and other transports, such as shared-memory can take advantage of efficient and convenient API.

 <h2>Build instructions:</h2>
 1. Download: git clone https://github.com/accelio/JXIO.git</br>